Wessex Cancer Support relies on voluntary donations to provide free support to anyone living with cancer in our local communities.

 Since lock-down we’ve secured more than £65,000 in grants, which is testament to the vital services we have been and still are delivering to our local communities.

 The emergency funding has tailed off and some charitable trusts have started to release recovery funding to help charities who are facing a drop in income as a result of the pandemic.
-So for me, things are no less busy as I investigate this new funding and do my best to secure some of it for Wessex Cancer Trust.
+So for me, things are no less busy as I investigate this new funding and do my best to secure some of it for Wessex Cancer Support.

 I have several reports due over the next few weeks for grants we received in 2019, as well as reapplications to some of these trusts.
 I’m also excited to be able to look to the future now, and start applying for grants towards implementing our new strategy – hopefully grant funding can help us realise our aims over the coming year.

 Lockdown has thrown up a few extra challenges for me, as it has with everybody.
 My husband is a Police Officer so has been working as normal, and we have stepped up to share teaching duties for our six and nine year-old around shifts!
 It has felt like spinning plates at times, and life is certainly busier.
 But it’s rewarding for me to know that my work is making a difference at a time when our services are more in demand than ever.

 To find out more about our partnerships with charitable trusts and foundations please get in touch with Jess.